Energy in India

-Since 2013, total primary energy consumption in India has been the third highest in the world (see world energy consumption) after China (see energy in China) and United States (see energy in United States).
-India is the second-top coal consumer in the year 2017 after China.
-India ranks third in oil consumption with 22.1 crore (221 million) tons in 2017 after United States and China.
-India is net energy importer to meet nearly 47% of its total primary energy in 2019.
+Since 2013, the total primary energy consumption in India has been the third greatest in the world (see world energy consumption) after China and the United States.
+Having the largest national population of over 1.4 billion people, though, its per capita energy consumption is still in the lower half of all nations'.
+India was a net energy importer to meet nearly 47% of its total primary energy in 2019.